 There’s no need to spend lots of money organizing your home.
 Use these every day items that you already have to bring order and organize your home on a budget!

-Because while I am organized in some things and I love the benefits of decluttering and living with less, actually doing the organizing itself isn’t something that comes naturally for me.
+Because while I am organized in some things and I love the benefits of decluttering and living with less, actually doing the organizing itself isn’t something that comes naturally to me.

 Instead of going out and buying expensive things to use for organizing, he just rummages around the house and finds everyday items that work just as well.

 To be clear, I’m definitely not against buying beautiful things to use to organize your home.
 I appreciate beauty and use pretty things for organization too, especially for items that are going to be highly visible.

 Want to organize your house inexpensively too?
 Here are four everyday items that we use as well as some of the ways that we have used them.

 Most of us probably automatically think of using baskets to store blankets in our living room or maybe to organize our kid’s toys.